How did everything begin?

 would have gone out, but now it's not like that.

-the amount of usable energy is that somewhere in the past
+decrease in the amount of usable energy is that somewhere in

-there was a date and a moment when everything started.
-There
+the past there was a date and a moment when everything

-must have been a moment when the clock, which is ticking

-towards heat death, started, and a moment when it all

 started.
+There must have been a moment when the clock, which

+is ticking towards heat death, started, and a moment when it

-That's the only option, or else we have to abandon
+all started.
+That's the only option, or else we have to

-how the theory of heat forces us either to believe that the
+point.
+They show how the theory of heat forces us either to

-world was created at a certain moment, or else we must
+believe that the world was created at a certain moment, or

-assume that the laws of nature were different in the past
+else we must assume that the laws of nature were different

 Arthur Eddington